zeynepguneryilmaz/MUSIKALL/README.md

 ## Windows Standalone Application

-A ready-to-use Windows build is available from the latest GitHub release:
+A ready-to-use Windows installer is available from the latest GitHub release:

 [Download MUSIKALL for Windows](https://github.com/zeynepguneryilmaz/MUSIKALL/releases/latest)

+Download `MUSIKALL_Setup.exe` from the **Assets** section of the release page and run the installer.

 The standalone build allows MUSIKALL to be used without manually installing Python or individual dependencies.